HeckeSiegel/RAMBO/README.md

 * sparkStructuredStreaming_company.py : stream from topic "company" write into either console, hdfs or elasticsearch sink
 * sparkStructuredStreaming_news.py : stream from topic "news", do sentiment analysis, write into either console, hdfs or elasticsearch sink
 * sparkStructuredStreaming_quotes.py : stream from topic "quotes" write into either console, hdfs or elasticsearch sink
+2. Folder "robo_visor" contains the Robovisor use case, which trades in the stock maket using different strategies:
+* closedMarketStream.py : use this between 10 pm and 3:30 pm next day to simulate market data outside of market hours
+* openMarketStream.py : use this between 3:30 pm and 10 pm during market hours to get real data
+* robo_visor.ipynb : Jupyter notebook with exaples on how to use backtesting and realtime functions
 ```
 More information and how to run each script is written in source code
 ```
+3. Folder "lib" contains sparkStructuredStreaming library with all needed functions